test-spec-tech/bci-notes/ideas.md

 where $\mathcal{M}$ is the estimated manifold, $\text{proj}_{\mathcal{M}}$ is orthogonal projection onto the manifold, and $\epsilon$ is set to 0.1 in normalized manifold units (the mean residual of naturally occurring activity).

 **Phase 3 — Injection (Day 37).** During quiet wakefulness — verified by low theta/delta ratio in hippocampal LFP and absence of locomotion — patterned electrical microstimulation will be delivered to CA1 and CA3 contacts encoding the Arm X–reward association.
-Stimulation parameters:
+Stimulation parameters are informed by the finding that theta-burst microstimulation at physiologic current levels enhances memory (Titiz et al., 2017), while standard DBS parameters impair it (Jacobs et al., 2016):

 - Current: 10–50 μA per channel, charge-balanced biphasic pulses
 - Timing: Locked to the trough of the hippocampal theta oscillation (phase 180° ± 15°), the phase of maximal synaptic plasticity
 - Duration: Each injection epoch comprises 20 theta cycles (approximately 3.3 seconds at 6 Hz theta)
-- Repetition: 5 injection epochs separated by 15-minute intervals (within the STC window)
+- Repetition: 5 injection epochs separated by 15-minute intervals (within the STC window; Frey & Morris, 1997; Chong et al., 2025)
 - Neuromodulatory support: Low-current (20 μA) stimulation of the ventral tegmental area (VTA) delivered 500 ms after each injection epoch to promote dopamine release and PRP synthesis

 **Phase 4 — Verification (Days 38–42).**